-Toy Story Land will be a new 11-acres land transporting guests into the adventurous outdoors of Andy’s backyard.
+Toy Story Land is a new 11-acres land that transports guests into the adventurous outdoors of Andy’s backyard.
 Guests will feel like they have been shrunk to Buzz and Woody’s size as they are surrounded by oversized toys, building blocks, plastic buckets and shovels and game board pieces in Andy’s backyard.
-Two new attractions will be a part of the new land, along with an expansion of Toy Story Mania!
+Two new attractions will be a part of the new land, along with the expanded Toy Story Mania!

 - Slinky Dog Dash – This family friendly coaster will feature a track that Andy built.
 There will be drops and turns that Andy has created to stretch his slinky dog to the limits.

 - Alien Swirling Saucers – The famous little green aliens from the movie will take Guests around for a spin in their very own flying saucers.
 The music, lighting and sound effects add to the flurry of action, while “The Claw” looms over.

 - Toy Story Mania! – Guests glide into the Toy Story Midway Games Play Set and take aim at 3D objects in a variety of fast-paced games, with an expansion that adds a third track to this popular attraction.
 The third track is scheduled to open on Memorial Day weekend.

 The second part of the expansion is the introduction of a 14-acres Star Wars themed land.
 This area will feature new and updated attractions.
 Visit our Star Wars at Walt Disney World page for details on this section of the expansion.

 Are you a fan of Monsters Inc?
 You’ll want to head over to Walt Disney Presents (formerly Walt Disney: One Man’s Dream) to meet both Mike and Sulley.